viters/docs/reference/json-query.md

 ::: warning

-The JSON object property names are limited in this implementation to: lower and upper case alphanumeric characters, dash and underscore. (`[\w\d-_]+` in REGEX).
+The JSON object property names are limited in this implementation to lower and upper case alphanumeric characters, dash, and underscore. (`[\w\d-_]+` in REGEX).
 Special characters like colons `:` and dots `.` are accepted but will be parsed as a [relational field](/reference/query.md#many-to-any-union-types).